Honda BR-V: Malaysia

 The first-generation BR-V was launched in Malaysia on 5 January 2017.
 The Malaysian version comes with added NVH reduction features compared to those sold in neighboring countries.
 By early March 2017, bookings up to 8,500 units were received for the Honda BR-V in Malaysia, making it one of the top selling cars for Honda in Malaysia and resulting in an extended waiting time for the car.
 Almost 12,000 units of BR-V were sold within the first six months after launch.
 All variant/trim come standard with Electric Power Steering (EPS), Hill Start Assist (HSA), Anti-lock Braking System (ABS), Vehicle Stability Assist (VSA), Isofix and reverse camera with parking sensors.

 In Malaysia, the BR-V is offered in E, V and SE (Special Edition) trim levels and powered by 1.5L SOHC i-VTEC engine paired with Continuous Variable Transmission (CVT).

 Pakistan

 The first-generation BR-V was launched in Pakistan as a locally assembled model on 21 April 2017.
 Initially, it came in only two trim levels: i-VTEC and i-VTEC S. Later on, a third trim level, the i-VTEC MT, was launched on 1 April 2018. i-VTEC and i-VTEC S came with CVT while i-VTEC MT came with 6-speed manual transmission.
 All three trim levels came with the 1.5-litre L15Z1 SOHC i-VTEC I4 petrol engine.

 Honda Atlas launched the locally assembled facelifted BR-V on 12 October 2019.
 The facelifted vehicle comes in only two trim levels: i-VTEC MT (manual transmission) and i-VTEC CVT (automatic transmission).
 Both trims use the same 1.5-litre petrol engine as the pre-facelift trims.
+The BR-V was discontinued in Pakistan in 2026.